jgrassler/talks/magnum-debugging-101/full/main.md

 * Troubleshooting:

-  * Check if openstack_ca_file option is set to the OpenStack CA in the driver section in magnum.conf
+  * Check if `openstack_ca_file option` is set to the OpenStack CA in the driver section in magnum.conf

 <!--

-It is common to use self-signed or certificates signed from CAs that they are usually not included in the systems default CA-bundles.
-Magnum clusters with TLS enabled have their own CA but they need to make requests to the OpenStack APIs for several reasons.
-Eg Signal the Heat API for stack completion, create resources (volumes, load balancers) or get information for each node (Cinder, Neutron, Nova).
-In these cases, the cluster nodes need the CA used for to run the APIs.
+It is common to use self-signed or certificates signed from CAs that are usually not included in the systems' default CA-bundles.

+Magnum cluster nodes with TLS enabled have their own CA but they need to make requests to the OpenStack APIs for several reasons:

+* Signal deployment completion through the Heat API
+* Create resources (volumes, load balancers) or get information for each node (Cinder, Neutron, Nova).

+In these cases, the cluster nodes need the CA certificate that signed the APIs' SSL certificates.

 To pass the OpenStack CA bundle to the nodes you can set the CA using the openstack_ca_file option in the drivers section of Magnums configuration file (usually /etc/magnum/magnum.conf).

 The default drivers in magnum install this CA in the system and set it in all the places it might be needed.

 -->